stripe/stripe-cli/README.md

     $ stripe trigger <event>

-Events triggered through the CLI are real objects and

 ## Developing the Stripe CLI

 ### Installation

 The Stripe CLI is built using Go.
-To download the source code, run:
+To download and compile the source code, run:

-    $ go get -u github.com/stripe/stripe-cli
+    $ go get -u github.com/stripe/stripe-cli/...

 ### Tests